 - Choose shipping rate settings so that you keep your buyers informed.

-- Registering for multiple accounts
+- Registering for multiple accounts is strictly prohibited

 - Including website URL's in product feeds, business name, or other company information that might refer buyers to your or another website.